William L. Carpenter

-William Lewis Carpenter (January 13, 1844 at Dunkirk, Chautauqua County, New York – July 10, 1898 at Madison Barracks, Jefferson County, New York) was a U.S. Army Officer, naturalist and a geologist who helped document the minerals and resources of the Black Hills of South Dakota which inadvertently led to the Great Sioux War of 1876.
+William Lewis Carpenter (January 13, 1844, at Dunkirk, Chautauqua County, New York – July 10, 1898, at Madison Barracks, Jefferson County, New York) was a U.S. Army Officer, naturalist and a geologist who helped document the minerals and resources of the Black Hills of South Dakota which inadvertently led to the Great Sioux War of 1876.

 Early career

-During the American Civil War he served as a Midshipman in the U.S. Navy from 1861–1864.
+During the American Civil War he served as a midshipman in the U.S. Navy from 1861 to 1864.
 Wanting to see more action, he resigned from the Navy and joined the Army.
 He became a private in Battery "D" 2nd Artillery on July 29, 1864.
 He transferred to Battery "L" September 25, 1865.
-He served at the Siege of Petersburg, Virginia and with the Army of the Potomac.
-He made Corporal on September 28, 1866 and Sergeant on January 29, 1867.
+He served at the Siege of Petersburg, Virginia, and with the Army of the Potomac.
+He made corporal on September 28, 1866, and sergeant on January 29, 1867.

-After publication of several scientific articles, ranging in topic from naturalist to geological surveys, he was appointed a Second Lieutenant in the U.S. Army on April 5, 1867.
+After publication of several scientific articles, ranging in topic from naturalist to geological surveys, he was appointed a second lieutenant in the U.S. Army on April 5, 1867.
 He was assigned to the 9th Infantry Regiment and encouraged to continue his scientific research on the frontier.